Tribulation – Today

 Attacks On the Bible

-2. Historically.
-While there have been many attacks by academics and historians, there has been one recently which proved to be hugely popular and very influential, but in the guise of a thriller novel: Dan Brown’s “The Da Vinci Code”.
+As an example, one recent novel proved to be hugely popular and very influential, in the guise of a thriller drama: Dan Brown’s “The Da Vinci Code“.
 It sold over 40 million copies and made the author a multimillionaire.
 While written as a work of fiction Dan Brown claims the historical basis of his novel is fact: that the New testament accounts of Jesus Christ are fraudulent, that Jesus was not the Son of God but a mortal prophet, married Mary Magdalene and their descendants became kings of France.

 The greatest danger Christians will face in the days ahead will be spiritual deception.
 Discrimination and physical persecution are to be expected, are readily identified and the challenge to us will be how to respond.
-Spiritual deception however will not so readily be identified or expected for much of it will come from within the professing Christian church.
+Spiritual deception however will not so readily be identified since it invariably is a mixture of truth and error.
+Furthermore the most insidious deception will come from within the professing Christian church.
+Therefore we need discernment by the wisdom of God which comes through a vital knowledge of His word and walking with Him.

 There has been many movements over the last 100 years or so to bring about unity among the numerous Christian churches and denominations.
 The rationale, of what has become the ecumenical movement, has been that unity will bring about a greater witness of the gospel of Christ to those outside the church.
 On the face of it this seems a good and honourable goal as Jesus Himself said: